 - Will seek to ensure properties achieve the appropriate standards in co-operation with the owners / agents and tenants by the provision of clear advice, guidance, encouragement and planning of improvements. - Will utilise all appropriate enforcement action to achieve the appropriate standards in properties found to be jeopardising the health, safety or welfare of individuals and will, where legislation allows, make an appropriate charge for doing so. - Will regularly review its policy, standards, schemes and methods of assessing risk and will in doing so, consider the views of interested parties and individuals.
-All policies and standards will be made freely available. - Will seek to carry out its responsibilities efficiently and effectively in a way, which is open, clear and helpful to owners and occupiers and affirms its commitment to achieving consistent, balanced and fair enforcement. - Will ensure that provision is made for interpreting information where individuals have difficulty in understanding English; to also reflect consideration and provision for people with mental health disabilities and or visual / sensory impairments. - Will make arrangements to carry out visits outside of normal office hours where appropriate.
+All policies and standards will be made freely available. - Will seek to carry out its responsibilities efficiently and effectively in a way, which is open, clear and helpful to owners and occupiers and affirms its commitment to achieving consistent, balanced and fair enforcement. - Will ensure that provision is made for interpreting information where individuals have difficulty in understanding English. - Will make arrangements to carry out visits outside of normal office hours where appropriate.